Does this test have other names?

 Keep in mind that your risk for heart disease based on your total cholesterol greatly

-depends on your HDL and LDL cholesterol levels and other risk factors.
+depends on your HDL and LDL levels and other risk factors.

 High cholesterol may be linked to these conditions:

 Cholesterol levels below 140 mg/dL may happen with:

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in